Jump to content

 1. We do number 1 and we typically do number 4 from your list, depending on what type of ceremony the Scout wants.
 I don't think we have anything else that's really a troop tradition for the Eagles.

 2. Venturing started in 1998, but it was really an extension of the old Exploring program.
 They split Exploring into two pieces - the high-adventure piece became Venturing, and the career-related units stayed as Exploring Posts, but became part of Learning for Life, a BSA subsidiary that does not use a uniform or a duty to God.
 My belief is that the primary reason for this split was to allow government units (especially police and fire departments) to continue to sponsor units.
-Why they chose the name Venturing is beyond me - as the primary result appears to be non-stop confusion among the cas
+Why they chose the name Venturing is beyond me - as the primary result appears to be non-stop confusion among the casual observers.

 3. "the Tiger program is significantly different than the Cub (Wolf and Bear) program" That may be so, but when I took Tiger den leader training, the class was combined with the Wolf and Bear den leaders, with the instructor pointing out a few differences for Tigers as we went along.
 Then the next year I took Wolf training - which was the same course, but hey, I wanted to set a good example.
 I took it from a different district, so it had a bit different perspective, but really, I think Tiger could very reasonably be combined with Wolf/Bear training.